dscruggs/lyre-studio/README.md

 <img src="branding/lyre_studio_banner.png" alt="Lyre Studio UI Screenshot" height=200px>

-A voice cloning and translation tool using fully local compute.
+A voice cloning and translation tool.
 Record or upload a voice sample, then generate new speech in that voice - in any supported language, with optional audio effects.
-All processing happens locally - no audio is sent to external servers.
-Works much better with GPU (translation and voice style transfer runs in 10-20 seconds vs minutes w/ CPU)
+Run it locally on your own machine, or deploy to the cloud.
+Works much better with GPU (translation and voice style transfer runs in 10-20 seconds vs minutes w/ CPU).

 ## What It Does